 - The Account Management API queries database to get the details of the existing accounts or to add the new account configuration.

-- The Account Management service uses the account specific pricing to map an associate shopping for an account to a specific customer that belongs to a customer segment to provide exclusive commerce experience for the account.
+- Account Management service uses customer segments to provide account-specific pricing for associates shopping on behalf of an account.
 For more information about account specific pricing configuration, see the Pricing documentation.

 Buyer Associate Shopping Workflow